 Custodial credit risk is the risk that in the event of bank failure, the Academy's deposits may not be returned to the Academy.
-Protection of Academy cash equivalents is provided by the National Credit Union Administration.
-At year end, the carrying amount of the Academy's cash equivalents was \$72,380, and the bank balance was \$75,358.
-The bank balance was completely covered by federal depository insurance.
+Protection of Academy cash equivalents is provided by the National Credit Union Administration and the Federal Deposit Insurance Corporation.
+At year end, the carrying amount of the Academy's cash equivalents was \$727,496, and the bank balance was \$727,496.
+Of the bank balance \$500,000 was covered by federal depository insurance, and \$227,496 was uninsured.